 Bad breath, or halitosis, can become problematic and can lead to anxiety.
 Certain foods, health hazards, and other unhealthy lifestyles can normally be the reasons for halitosis.

 - Food.
-When food particles break inside your mouth, it develops bacteria and results in an unpleasant odor.
-When you consume foods, such as onions, garlic, or other such spices, it can lead to bad breath.
+When food particles break inside your mouth, it develops bacteria and result in an unpleasant odor.
+When you consume foods, such as onions, garlic, or other spices, it can lead to bad breath.
 When you digest these foods, they combine with your bloodstream and are gradually carried to your lungs.
 This mostly affects your breath.

 - Tobacco items.
 Smoking itself has an unpleasant odor.
 Smokers and oral tobacco users are more likely to have gum disease.
 This is another cause of halitosis.

 - Poor oral regimen.
 If you do not brush, food sticks inside your mouth, releasing a bad odor.
-A colorless, sticky film of bacteria known as plaque, grows on your teeth.
+A colourless, sticky film of bacteria known as plaque, grows on your teeth.
 Plaque disturbs your gums and this can ultimately result in Periodontitis (severe gum disease).

 - Dry mouth.
 Saliva moistens your mouth and rinses away all the food particles present.
 A dry mouth can also cause bad breath.
 This is due to the production of saliva in your mouth that gets minimized.
 Chronic dry mouth can occur because of an issue with the salivary glands and other kinds of diseases.